bnkamalesh/webgo/README.md

 ## Middleware

 WebGo middleware lets you wrap all the routes with a middleware.
-Unlike handler chaining, applies to the whole router.
-All middlewares should be of type [Middlware](https://godoc.org/github.com/bnkamalesh/webgo#Middleware).
-The router exposes a method [Use](https://godoc.org/github.com/bnkamalesh/webgo#Router.Use) to add a Middleware the to the router.
+Unlike handler chaining, middleware applies to the whole router.
+All middleware should be of type [Middlware](https://godoc.org/github.com/bnkamalesh/webgo#Middleware).
+The router exposes a method [Use](https://godoc.org/github.com/bnkamalesh/webgo#Router.Use) to add a Middleware to the router.
 Following code shows how a middleware can be used in WebGo.

 ```golang
 import (